 Skip to contents

-This helper function generates a list of the type needed for blocks argument in the [=mice]{mice} function.
+The make.blocks() helper function generates a suitable blocks argument for the [=mice]{mice} function.

 Usage